-US equity futures searching for direction hours before Tuesday's opening bell
+US equity futures edging higher hours before Tuesday's opening bell

 Selloff of Facebook stock and shares of other big tech companies rippled through market, pushed major indexes to steep declines to start week

-U.S. equity futures are searching for direction ahead of the Tuesday session on Wall Street.
+U.S. equity futures are edging higher ahead of the Tuesday session on Wall Street.

 Stocks in this Article